 Language Courses

 The Department of Modern Languages offers elementary and intermediate courses in Arabic, French, German, Greek, Italian, Japanese, Latin, Portuguese, and Spanish.
 Placement for language study is determined by the student’s performance in course work or, for French, German, Portuguese and Spanish, by their score on the modern languages online test at: www.ric.edu/modernlanguages/Pages/Language-Placement.aspx.
-Students who demonstrate proficiency on the CEEB or the College Level Examination Program tests are granted credit toward graduation in accordance with Rhode Island College policy.
+Students who demonstrate proficiency on the CEEB, NEWL, or the College Level Examination Program tests are granted credit toward graduation in accordance with Rhode Island College policy.

 Elementary courses (101 and 102) and intermediate courses (113 and 114) may be offered in languages not listed in this catalog.
 Refer to the schedule of classes published each semester and contact the department chair for details.
 Advanced courses are available in French, Italian, Latin American studies, Portuguese, and Spanish.